-If a creature attempts to cast a spell using equal or less mana or psi while within the sphere, it must succeed on a Will saving throw or the spell fizzles.
-Spells using equal or less mana or psi cast from outside the sphere can’t affect creatures or objects within it.
+If a creature attempts to cast a spell using equal or less mana while within the sphere, it must succeed on a Will saving throw or the spell fizzles.
+Spells using equal or less mana cast from outside the sphere can’t affect creatures or objects within it.
 Such a spell can target creatures and objects within the sphere, but the spell impacts the invisible sphere and has no effect on them.
 Similarly, the area within the sphere is excluded from the areas affected by such spells.

 Casting this spell on the same spot every day for a year makes this effect permanent on that spot.